ocaml-cross/opam-cross-windows/README.md

     opam repository add windows https://github.com/ocaml-cross/opam-cross-windows.git

-On 64-bit build systems, switch to 32-bit compiler when compiling for 32-bit targets:

-    opam switch 4.14.0 --package=ocaml-option-32bit
-    eval `opam config env`

-Otherwise, use a regular compiler; its version must match the version of the cross-compiler:
+The version of the regular compiler installed in your current `opam` switch must match the version of the cross-compiler:

-    opam switch 4.14.0
+    opam switch 4.14.1
     eval `opam config env`

 If desired, request the compiler to be built with [flambda][] optimizers: